PurrPod/purrpod.github.io/docs/en/intro.md

 ### 8. Task: Background Subtask Scheduling

 Dispatches subtasks to background Agents with support for kill, reload, and real-time instruction injection, scheduling the DAG engine without blocking the main session.

+### 9. Request: Privilege Escalation Approval

+When the Agent encounters insufficient permissions or missing capabilities (e.g., reading/writing host files, installing MCP/Skill plugins), it submits an approval request to the human.
+Supports file read/write, plugin installation, skill code merge, and other approval types — the final manual checkpoint in the security防线.

+### 10. BrainStorm: Brainstorming & Plan Orchestration

+Orchestrates complex project plans with DAG thought chains (Main-Plan + Sub-Branches).
+Can dispatch multiple background branches for concurrent execution, enabling the Agent to "multitask" efficiently.

+### 11. ComputerUse: Physical Computer Control

+A cross-platform computer control tool that lets the Agent see the screen, move the mouse, click buttons, and type text — just like a human.
+Supports screenshot-based UI element ID recognition, targeted clicks, drag-and-drop, scrolling, and keyboard shortcuts, bridging the gap between Agent and desktop applications.

+### 12. KernelUpgrade: Self-Evolution Engine

+The Agent's self-improvement tool.
+Create and upgrade Skill / MCP Server in an isolated sandbox, write test cases, trigger automated blind testing (Evals), and merge code to the main library after validation.
+This lets the Agent proactively grow its capabilities instead of passively waiting for framework updates.

 ---